jsoref/dpdk/doc/guides/prog_guide/member_lib.rst

 does not match any attack signatures in the database to establish its legitimacy, otherwise a deep inspection of the packet is needed.

-HTSS employs a similar but simpler data structure to a tradditional hash table, and the major difference is that HTSS stores only the signatures but not the full keys/elements which can significantly reduce the footprint of the table.
+HTSS employs a similar but simpler data structure to a traditional hash table, and the major difference is that HTSS stores only the signatures but not the full keys/elements which can significantly reduce the footprint of the table.
 Along with the signature, HTSS also stores a value to indicate the target set.